hmeirelles0/windowslike-calc/README.md

 <h1 align="center">Windowslike-Calculator 🧮</h1>

 ## GOAL
-  This project was developed with the goal of simulating windows 11's calculator.
+  This project was developed using C# language with the Visual Studio IDE by Microsoft, with the goal of simulating windows 11's calculator.

 ## HOW DOES IT WORK?
   The project consists of a form with many ```button``` elements that, when clicked, send strings corresponding to their text value (eg.: button 2 => String "2") to another class that encapsulates, performs the chosen operation and returns the result to the main class.